Top things to do in Venice

 My first time arriving in Venice I couldn’t quite believe it was real.
-It almost felt like the most authentic theme park or movie set you will ever step in to, as the setting and buildings almost seemed too pretty to be real.
+It felt like the most authentic theme park or movie set you will ever step in to.
+The entire setting and buildings almost seemed too pretty to be real.
 It was hard to imagine that people actually lived and worked here.
-It feels like it was created entirely for tourists.
+In some ways it feels like it was created entirely for tourists, in other ways the sense of history here is tangible.
 Think fading pastel buildings reflected in the green lagoon water, connected everywhere by the most romantic bridges.
 I mean imagine the glee of having to get a water taxi to work every day!

-Venice has to be one of the engineering wonders of the world.
+Venice has to be one of the engineering wonders of the world but it is easy to walk around Venice in just one day.
 The best time to experience the real Venice is early in the morning when you can witness how all the mundane tasks such as deliveries, postal services and even rubbish removal all take place on the water.
 As Alexander Herzen said “To build a city where it is impossible to build a city is madness in itself, but to build one of the most elegant and grandest of cities is the madness of genius”

 • Venezia Unica point of sale throughout the historic center of Venice and on the mainland